EXCLUSIVE: Sarah Hyland and Dominic Sherwood Call It Quits After 2 Years of Dating

-Sarah Hyland has split from her boyfriend of over two years, Dominic Sherwood, a friend close to the former couple tells ET.
+Sarah Hyland and Dominic Sherwood have split after dating for over two years, a friend close to the former couple tells ET.

 The source adds that Hyland and Sherwood will remain friends, but notes that their relationship has simply run its course.

-EXCLUSIVE: Sarah Hyland Reveals Her 'Key to Any Relationship' and Why She'd 'Never' Consider Online Dating

 Hyland and Sherwood -- who both starred in the 2014 movie Vampire Academy -- made their relationship public in March 2015 when they were spotted smooching at a Los Angeles Lakers game at the Staples Center.
 Last February, Hyland celebrated their two-year anniversary with a special, simple Instagram message for her then-boyfriend.
 "Happy 2 year to my #1 @domsherwood ❤," she wrote.

 The Modern Family star has not posted a photo of Sherwood to her Instagram since May, while he has not shared a photo of Hyland since April.